ykumards/clauditate/README.md

 ## ⚠️ Disclaimer

-**IMPORTANT**: This is an early release (v1.0.1).
+**IMPORTANT**: This is an early release (v1.1.0).
 While we've tested it carefully:

 - This software is provided "AS IS" without warranty of any kind
 - Use at your own risk
 - We are not responsible for any issues, interruptions, or meditation-induced enlightenment
-- This is an independent project, not officially affiliated with Anthropic or Claude
+- **This is an independent project, not officially affiliated with Anthropic Inc. or Claude**
+- "Claude" and "Claude Code" are trademarks of Anthropic Inc.
+- We are not endorsed by, sponsored by, or otherwise affiliated with Anthropic Inc.

 Please report bugs and issues on [GitHub](https://github.com/ykumards/clauditate/issues).